Japan Earthquake Relief Fund Recipients as of November 2013

 ETIC (エティック), a leading organization in Japan that trains young social and business entrepreneurs, is using its third grant from the Relief Fund to nurture and support “hubs” that emphasize human resource development to promote self-sustaining economic and community revitalization.
 This grant builds on previous grants to tap into ETIC’s extensive network of a younger generation of business and social entrepreneurs to identify the most vulnerable (the elderly, disabled, those with special medical needs) and match them with the critical services they needed in the immediate aftermath of 3.11 and to match fellows with specific expertise, to small businesses, entrepreneurs and NPOs in an effort to help revitalize local economies.

 Fukushima Organic Agriculture Network (福島県有機農業ネットワーク ) is a network of organic farmers, agricultural scientists, consumers and wholesalers in Fukushima Prefecture that promotes organic farming.
-They will work on decontamination of local farmland and implement programs that improve farming in Fukushima.
+A second grant from the Japan Earthquake Relief supports its work with local farmers through new sales outlets, the decontamination of local farmland, programs that improve farming in Fukushima, and the development of a new program to educate visitors about the situation in Fukushima.

 Ganbatte 365 works with organizations in the disaster affected areas to help them tell their stories of recovery and renewal through video, provides additional communication services to NPOs and other groups, and teaches children technology and presentation skills through storytelling.